bluedata-katacoda/katacoda-scenarios/Spark with Jupyter_scenario/step4.md

 `cp ~/test/configure_java8.sh ~/Spark/image/centos`{{execute}}

 Task2:
-We need to add additional configuration files under the appconfig directory.
+<br>We need to add additional configuration files under the appconfig directory.
 We have already made these files for you, to add them in, please execute the following commands:
-Remove the appconfig folder from the Spark folder<br>
+<br>Remove the appconfig folder from the Spark folder<br>

 `rm -rf appconfig`{{execute}}